These suggestions have been developed from advice gleaned from travelers experienced in visiting Greece at this time of year.

 - Travel alarm clock to get you up on time, so as not to hold up the group (with a fresh or extra battery) In the past, we’ve had members get themselves into trouble when they depended on a cell phone or a music device; cell phones might be out of service areas, and anything needing regular recharging is less dependable than a cheap, dedicated alarm clock.
 (See the link to the NPR report below about the dangers of bringing cell phones abroad–even just to use as alarm clocks–without clarifying some issues with your service provider prior to departure.)

 - For each room or two, a stretch clothesline for drying laundry in one’s bathroom, and a small-pancake-sized rubber sink stopper to facilitate doing one’s laundry in hotel sinks.
-This is the kind of stopper we mean; just pack it flat (like between books) so that it doesn’t get bent.
+This is the kind of stopper I mean; just pack it flat (like between books) so that it doesn’t get bent.
 Available in the plumbing section of many hardware stores for a few dollars.
+Some have also found inflatable travel hangers handy for drying laundry in places with too few hangers (or with plenty of hangers, but the time that can’t be used outside of the closet).

 - A few large (2-gallon works best), zippered, plastic bags, for those times when you may have damp swimsuits or laundry that nonetheless need to be packed in a suitcase when we leave one hotel for another, or for additional confidence in packing bottled gifts, like olive oil, you might be bringing back.